 You know sometimes some small details play some important role in your business such a role is played by a logo.
-You must be thinking how it affects your business.
+You must be thinking of how it affects your business.
 So, come let’s discuss this.

-They don’t even look for 2 seconds and reading out a name under 2 seconds is tough and that’s where a logo comes handy.
+They don’t even look for 2 seconds and reading out a name under 2 seconds is tough and that’s where a logo comes in handy.
 Basically, your logo defines your purpose and your ideology.

-So, you get a once chance to convince your customer to cash him out and a logo is a company’s first introduction to consumers.
-If designed well, it can make public interested and invite them to learn more about the company; if not, you’ve just kicked out a potential customer base and basically tanked your business.
+So, you get once chance to convince your customer to cash him out and a logo is a company’s first introduction to consumers.
+If designed well, it can make the public interested and invite them to learn more about the company; if not, you’ve just kicked out a potential customer base and basically tanked your business.

 These elements will later translate onto all of your branding materials – business cards, websites and you just name it – creating a concrete, marketable brand identity.

 You know humans are bad at memorizing names or words but they are good at memorizing pictures.
 Kids are shown pictures to memorize things.
 So, that’s what logo is for, inserting your brand inside people head’s so they never forget what’s your brand about and if they see it anywhere they come towards it.

 Your brand is not alone in the market.
 There can be 50 more restaurants but yours will be the only one committed to sustainability with a green, earthy logo that delivers a good impact on consumers.